Environmental, Social, and Governance

 Compensation and Benefits Program

 Our compensation program is designed to attract and reward talented individuals who possess the skills necessary to support our business objectives, assist in the achievement of our strategic goals and create long-term value for our shareowners.
-We provide our associates with compensation packages that include base salary, annual incentive bonuses, and equity awards tied to the value of our stock price.
-We believe that a compensation program with both short-term and long-term awards provides fair and competitive compensation and aligns associate and shareowner interests, including by incentivizing business and individual performance (pay for performance), motivating based on long-term company performance and integrating compensation with our business plans.
-In addition to cash and equity compensation, we also offer associates benefits such as life and health (medical, dental & vision) insurance, paid time off, paid parental leave, a 401(k) plan, and a pension plan.
+We provide our associates with compensation packages that include base salary and annual incentive bonuses, and certain associates can receive equity awards tied to the company’s performance.

 Health and Safety